fellowship/upskill_challenges_02/Platform/README.md

 ## Clothing Categories Challenge
 Similar to the jeans challenge,  your goal for this challenge is to train a machine learning model to classify images of Levi's clothing categories, and then use the trained model to make predictions on the test set of randomized images:

-In the [data repository](https://github.com/fellowship/upskill_challenges_02/blob/main/Platform/Data/jackets_challenge_data.zip) you'll find a dataset of 30 randomized images.
-Each of the images belongs to one of three labels:
+In the [data repository](https://github.com/fellowship/upskill_challenges_02/blob/main/Platform/Data/Clothing_Categories_challenge_data.zip) you'll find a dataset of 40 randomized images.
+Each of the images belongs to one of 4 labels:
 - **Jackets**
 - **Jeans**
 - **Shirts**